 This lesson is a summary of the material pupils have learned in the course of the entire unit.
-It consists of listening tasks.
+It consists of listening tasks (in Units 1-4 of the Pupil's Book), as well as writing and listening tasks (in Units 5-8 of the Pupil's Book).
 In this lesson pupils also prepare a drawing corresponding to the topic of the unit (personalization).
-An important part of lesson 7 is self-assessment, i.e., the last task in the Activity Book, in which pupils become aware of the language learned.
+An important part of lesson 8 is self-assessment, i.e., the last task in the Activity Book, in which pupils become aware of the language learned.
 Pupils are able to say what they have learned and assess their own progress, using a sticker presenting the main characters of the film related to a given unit.
-The teacher praises pupils for the effort they put into learning and for the linguistic achievement.
+The teacher praises pupils for the effort they put into learning and for another linguistic achievement.
 Such motivation will undoubtedly encourage pupils to further work.